 - human resource issues

-- Be able to apply coursework to practical situations in the electric power industry.
+- Be able to apply knowledge gained in coursework to realistic circumstances in the electric power industry.